| | |

 - Good to 4000 rpm

 At the bottom of this page are the specs for the stock and performance grinds.
-The secret to the outstanding performance of these cams are their ramp velocity and acceleration.
+The secret to the outstanding performance of these cams is their ramp velocity and acceleration.

 |